sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

  2. Build and test the code
  3. Build a Docker image

-Instead of running each of these in a `Dockerfile` instruction, these will each execute in a separate Docker container.
+Instead of running each of these in a `Dockerfile` instruction, they will execute in a separate Docker container.
 We will maintain the source code and build artifacts in a shared volume.
 Additionally, we'll create a container that automates running the stages.